§ §CANBERRA

 Do you migrate Canberra businesses off WordPress, Squarespace or other platforms?

-Yes — a substantial share of our Canberra work is platform migration, particularly off ageing WordPress builds that no longer pass federal accessibility audits.
+Yes — platform migration is one of the most common briefs we scope for Canberra businesses, particularly off ageing WordPress builds that no longer pass federal accessibility audits.
 The process: full content audit and URL mapping for SEO preservation, hand-coded rebuild in React and Next.js with accessibility built in from the foundation, staged launch with proper 301 redirects, and a performance and accessibility audit pass two weeks post-launch.
 For federal-facing clients we provide documentation suitable for inclusion in supplier assurance responses.

 § §OTHER CITIES